Stainzxc/Stainzxc/README.md

 Junior Programmer
 -----------------

-I love doing Frontend tasks.
+I love doing Frontend tasks and enjoying the logic of doing the Backend tasks.

 *   🌍  I'm based in Philippines
 *   🖥️  See my portfolio at [My Portfolio](http://ruelalmonia.netlify.app/)